Unreleased

 Newick tree output

-Nextclade can now also export the tree in Newick format.
+Nextclade can now also export the tree in Newick format via the --output-tree-nwk argument.

 Optional input files

-If you maintain a custom dataset of want to try creating one - refer to our Dataset curation guide.
+If you maintain a custom dataset or want to try creating one - refer to our Dataset curation guide.
+Community contributed datasets are welcome!

 Added flag for disabling the new tree builder

-The old phylogenetic tree placement behavior can be restored by adding --without-greedy-tree-builder flag to run subcommand.
+The old phylogenetic tree placement behavior can be restored by adding the --without-greedy-tree-builder flag.

 New arguments in dataset list command